coins-docs/xyz/docs/errors.md

 ### -1002 UNAUTHORIZED

 * You are not authorized to execute this request
+* How to resolve: Put X-COINS-APIKEY in http header, refer to api doc "Endpoint Security Type" part.

 ### -1003 TOO_MANY_REQUESTS

 * Too many requests, current limit is %s requests per %s.
+* How to resolve: Your request is breaking our rate limit, if you need higher rate limit, please contact us.

 ### -1010 BAD_REQUEST